ibmresearchuk/discovery-service-with-personality-insights/README.md

 A vagrant file in this project creates a Virtual Machine configured to run this project.
 ## Prerequisites
 1. [Vagrant](https://www.vagrantup.com)
-2. Instances of Watson Services running on Bluemix.
+2. Instances of Watson Services running on IBM Cloud.

 The project needs to be configured to work with your instances of the Watson Services.
 Rename ````.env.template```` to ````.env```` and edit the properties in the file to point at your Watson service instances.